 It’s a tried and tested technique that is sure to increase the affect of any mockup.

 “Repetition in mockups is a really popular way to display smaller or simpler pieces of design.
 It allows the design to make a stronger visual impact, especially when coupled with isometric angles or stacking at varying heights,” says Camilla.

-Colour blocking backgrounds are a fantastic way not only to emphasise your colour palette, but also to highlight the lines and contrasting elements of your design.
-They offer a creative way of interweaving your design’s colour story throughout your mockup.
+Color blocking backgrounds are a fantastic way not only to emphasise your color palette, but also to highlight the lines and contrasting elements of your design.
+They offer a creative way of interweaving your design’s color story throughout your mockup.

-The most popular way of following this trend is to use one colour for the floor and one for the wall, instantly giving your scene more dimension.
+The most popular way of following this trend is to use one color for the floor and one for the wall, instantly giving your scene more dimension.

-“Colour blocking your background is a great way to incorporate the colours of your design throughout the rest of the mockup scene.
-It creates a sharp line between the different colours, which can be angled to highlight the lines within your design,” advises Camilla.
+“Color blocking your background is a great way to incorporate the colors of your design throughout the rest of the mockup scene.
+It creates a sharp line between the different colors, which can be angled to highlight the lines within your design,” advises Camilla.

 Often used in the design of posters, stickers, merch and records, distressed and textured mockups are the anti-luxe, gritty, grungy new kid on the block.
 Related to other design trends like ‘anti-design’ and ‘breaking the rules’, this trend is authentic with distressed details such as rips, crinkles, folds, wear and tear, plastic shrink wrap.
 This style is perfect for giving your design a raw and rebellious edge.

 “While most other trending mockup styles add a sense of realism to your design, this new style goes even further.
 Distressed and textured mockups aim to be realistic to the point of exposing and celebrating the flaws of real life.
 They show off rips, creases, rough edges and gritty textures, and package your designs in plastic wrap, messy tape and lo-fi delivery satchels,” explains Camilla.